alankinane/singledc/README.md

 A network security group has been configured to provide Layer-4 firewall security at the subnet layer:

 <b>nsg-dc-sn</b>: Allows port 3389 (TCP) into the subnet via the Load Balancer for admin RDP access to the subnet from the Internet.  <u>It is recommended to lock this down to only allow traffic from your public IP address</u>.

-Management Features
+<h1>Management Features</h1>
-A recovery services vault (rsv-dc) is created for backing up the virtual machines using Azure Backup.
+<p>A recovery services vault (rsv-dc) is created for backing up the virtual machine using Azure Backup.
 The deployment will set this up with the below settings.
-If you do not require backup or which to change these settings then you must perform this post deployment.  <u>It is your own responsibility to make sure this backup is working correctly</u>.
+If you do not require backup then you can choose this option when performing the deployment. <b>It is your own responsibility to make sure this backup is working correctly</b>.</p>

 Backup redundancy set to locally-redundant storage (LRS) Domain Controller VM backed up on a 30 day retention backup policy